 The National Archives 2016–17 Multicultural Access and Equity report included specific Archives initiatives of outreach immigration touring exhibitions, a joint Archives and Australian Historical Association scholarship being awarded for Chinese merchants thesis work, visiting international delegations and cultural tours for diplomatic corps.

-Initiatives planned for 2017–19 focus on exhibitions, projects featuring shared documentary history with partner countries and providing greater web based access for linguistically diverse clients.
+Initiatives for 2017–19 focus on exhibitions, projects featuring shared documentary history with partner countries and providing greater web based access for linguistically diverse clients.

 The Department of Home Affairs has lead responsibility for coordinating the Australian Government's Multicultural Access and Equity policy and details on this can be found here.